MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 To enable you to perform Cloud Discovery across other platforms, it's best to use both the Cloud App Security [log collector](discovery-docker.md), along with Microsoft Defender ATP integration to monitor your Windows 10 machines.

+[Watch our videos](#related-videos) showing the benefits of using Microsoft Defender ATP with Cloud App Security.

 ## How to integrate Microsoft Defender ATP with Cloud App Security

 To enable Microsoft Defender ATP integration with Cloud App Security: